grinic/pymif/README.md

 }
 ```

-You will automatically inherit all `MicrowscopeManager` methods, including:
+You will automatically inherit all `MicroscopeManager` methods, including:
 - `build_pyramid()`,
 - `write()`,
 - `visualize()`,